codecygen/089-NextJS-Blog-Website2/README.md

    (ISR)     incremental static regeneration (uses revalidate in getStaticProps)
 ```

-The console output above normally highlighted "355kb" with red.
+The console output above normally highlighted "355kb" with red in the actual Linux terminal.
 This is an indication that we might have heavy dependencies installed for the slug page.
 ```
 /posts/[slug]                                              284 kB          355 kB
 ```